SFU-CMPT-201/a2-pub/README.md

 * It performs some basic checks to see if you followed the tutorial.
 * Note that if a check fails, it does not always tell you why.
 You need to debug it by yourself and find out.
-* This is not a grader but if the checker says that everything is good and if you are done following the tutorial, you will get the full credit.
+* The checker is not a grader but if it says that everything is good and if you are done following the tutorial, you will get the full credit.
 * It is entirely *your responsibility* to run `a3-checker` before submitting your work.
 If you don't do it, you may get an unexpected grade.